Atihinen/iot-sensor-tag/README.md

 ## About
+This repo is forked from  [IBM Sensor Tag](https://github.com/IBM-Bluemix/iot-sensor-tag )

 This repo contains the code needed to connect to [IBM's IoT Cloud](https://internetofthings.ibmcloud.com/#/) and publish and retrieve data from a [Texas Instruments Sensor Tag](http://www.ti.com/tool/cc2541dk-sensor).